excon/excon/README.md

 Proxy support must be set when establishing a connection object and cannot be overridden in individual requests.

 NOTE: Excon will use the environment variables `http_proxy` and `https_proxy` if they are present.
-If these variables are set they will take precedence over a :proxy option specified in code.
+If is option is set it will take precedence over the environment variables.
 If "https_proxy" is not set, the value of "http_proxy" will be used for both HTTP and HTTPS connections.

 Unix Socket Support
 ------------------